BDC Hamburger Icon

 1. Create conditions where trust wins.

-Teamwork frequently brings with it an atmosphere of trepidation rather than trust.
-Employees are often scared to share their ideas, fearing they’ll be misunderstood or face poorly phrased constructive criticism.
+Teamwork frequently creates an atmosphere of trepidation rather than trust.
+Employees are often scared to share their ideas, fearing they’ll be misunderstood or face poorly phrased “constructive” criticism.

 Leaders create a safe atmosphere that encourages team members to openly share their ideas and perspectives.
 One way to do this is by opening up your workplace to feedback.
 Enact a system of regular, structured feedback where you ask everyone on the team to share something.
 Appreciate and listen to their thoughts and ideas — positive or negative.
 This will gradually increase feelings of trust throughout the team.